saifeemustafaq/mentorship/cohort_2/gayatribhosale2610@outlook.com/AWS_Educate_Mentorship_Gayatri_Bhosale.md

 **10. GuardDuty —**It offers threat detection to protect your AWS accounts and workloads.

+### Management Services

+**1. CloudWatch —** Cloud watch helps you to monitor AWS environments like EC2, RDS instances, and CPU utilization.
+It also triggers alarms depends on various metrics.

+**2. CloudFormation —** It is a way of turning infrastructure into the cloud.
+You can use templates for providing a whole production environment in minutes.

+**3. CloudTrail —** It offers an easy method of auditing AWS resources.
+It helps you to log all changes.

+**4. OpsWorks —** The service allows you to automated Chef/Puppet deployments on AWS environment.

+**5. Config —** This AWS service monitors your environment.
+The tool sends alerts about changes when you break certain defined configurations.

 ## Applications of AWS services

 Amazon Web services are widely used for various computing purposes like: